ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 - **What else is varying between conditions?**

-1 .Number of others in room (one, or none) - seemingly uncontrolled between conditions.
+1. Number of others in room (one, or none) - seemingly uncontrolled between conditions.

 2. Notes are scored in original form for laptop notes, but were transcribed (by whom?) for the hand-written notes.